2015 Big Sky Conference softball tournament

-The 2015 Big Sky Conference softball tournament will be held at Miller Ranch Stadium on the campus of Idaho State University in Pocatello, Idaho from May 7 through May 9, 2015.
-The tournament will earn the Big Sky Conference's automatic bid to the 2015 NCAA Division I softball tournament.
-The entire tournament will air on Watch Big Sky with Jason Ashcraft describing the action.
+The 2015 Big Sky Conference softball tournament was held at Miller Ranch Stadium on the campus of Idaho State University in Pocatello, Idaho from May 7 through May 9, 2015.
+The tournament earned the Big Sky Conference's automatic bid to the 2015 NCAA Division I softball tournament.
+The entire tournament aired on Watch Big Sky with Jason Ashcraft describing the action.